 Nov 2016 – Present

-This is a 75 to 120 minute training that I deliver to law enforcement departments and/or agencies.
+This is a training that I deliver to law enforcement departments and/or agencies.
 I use narrative stories, statistics, and the most cutting edge treatment and policing strategies to inform officers who take this course.
 There is a bit of humor involved, as well as lessons I have learned from law enforcement officers over the years.
 I created this training because of the concern about for-profit treatment programs reaching out to police in order to expand their client base.
 This training does not have a sales pitch nor push for a specific treatment program.
 I discuss naloxone and the different types of Police Response Programs that currently exist around the country.